 Carson has been allocated a Regional Housing Needs Allocation (RHNA) of 5,618 units for the 2021-2029 planning period.
-As discussed in Chapter 5 and Appendix C, 3,437 units may be credited towards the RHNA with significant surpluses for moderate- and above moderate-income housing.
+As discussed in Chapter 5 and Appendix C, 3,437 units may be credited towards the RHNA with significant surpluses for moderate- and above moderate- above-moderate- income housing.
 There is a shortfall of 2,515 lower-income units.

 The City is currently conducting a comprehensive update to the General Plan, which will increase residential development capacity within Carson.
 The 2040 General Plan will substantially increase the maximum permitted residential densities in several land use designations.
 Sites identified to accommodate lower-income housing are conservatively projected to develop at densities between 25 and 44 dwelling units per acre.
 This will be more than adequate to accommodate the City's remaining RHNA.
-The 2021-2029 Carson Housing Sites Inventory, available in Appendix C, estimates a total development capacity of 119.6 percent of the RHNA - including 111.2 percent of lower-income units, 153.7 percent of moderate-income units, and 116.1 percent of above-moderate income units.
+The 2021-2029 Carson Housing Sites Inventory, available in Appendix C, estimates a total development capacity of 118.6 percent of the RHNA - including 109.3 percent of lower-income units, 153.6 percent of moderate-income units, and 115.8 percent of above-moderate income units.

 The City will continue to maintain and monitor the sites inventory.
 The City will develop and implement a formal ongoing (project-by-project) evaluation procedure pursuant to the "No Net Loss" provisions set forth in Government Code Section 65863.
 Should the approval of a development result in a reduction of capacity or assumed affordability below the residential capacity needed to accommodate the lower-income RHNA of 2,683 units, the City will identify and zone sufficient sites to accommodate the shortfall.
 The City will also make the residential sites inventory available on the City's website to non-profit and for-profit housing developers.
+Efforts the City will take to rezone sites to accommodate the shortfall, meet by-right requirements pursuant to State law, and provide appropriate development standards are provided in Program 5.